wdawson/okta.github.io/_source/_docs/api/resources/users.md

 For more information about `login`, see [Get User by ID](#get-user-with-id).

 ##### Modifying Default Profile Properties
 The only permitted customization of the default profile is changing whether the `firstName` and `lastName` properties are nullable.
-You can use the Profile Editor in the Admin UI or the [Schemas API](schemas) to make schema modifications.
+You can use the Profile Editor in the administrator UI or the [Schemas API](schemas) to make schema modifications.

 #### Custom Profile Properties

 User profiles may be extended with custom properties but the property must first be added to the user profile schema before it can be referenced.
-You can use the Profile Editor in the Admin UI or the [Schemas API](schemas) to manage schema extensions.
+You can use the Profile Editor in the administrator UI or the [Schemas API](schemas) to manage schema extensions.

 Custom attributes may contain HTML tags.
 It is the client's responsibility to escape or encode this data before displaying it.
 Use [best-practices](https://www.owasp.org/index.php/XSS_(Cross_Site_Scripting)_Prevention_Cheat_Sheet) to prevent cross-site scripting.